karthik-siru/practice-simple/README.md

 We're provided a positive integer num.
 Can you write a method to repeatedly add all of its digits until the result has only one digit?

-Here's an example: if the input was 49, we'd go through the following steps:

 // start with 49
 4 + 9 = 13

 // move onto 13
 1 + 3 = 4
 We would then return 4.

-Constraints

-   * Input will be in the range between 0 and 1000000000
-   * Expected time complexity : O(log n)
-   * Expected space complexity : O(1)

 <a href = "https://github.com/karthik-siru/practice-simple/blob/main/day11.py" > Solution </a>